Process Development Services

 - Protein-specific functional assays (activation, clotting, binding etc.)

-> Additionally, FyoniBio offers a comprehensive portfolio of methods to characterize your protein, e.g., affinity, post translational modifications (PTMs), N- and O-glycans.
+Additionally, FyoniBio offers a comprehensive portfolio of analytical services & bioassays to characterize your protein, e.g., affinity, post translational modifications (PTMs), N- and O-glycans.
 Of course, every assay is customized or can be newly developed from scratch.

-> Formulation Development as a Part of Process Development Services at FyoniBio
+Formulation Development as a Part of Process Development Services at FyoniBio

 During long-term storage of proteins, degradation or loss of functionality can occur.
 Most prominent reasons are aggregation, fragmentation, deamidation and oxidation.